 |Fees||Look up fees|

-Global human rights law plays a complex role in society.
+Global human rights law plays a complex role in international society.
 Human rights often frame national and international discussions about justice and fairness – sometimes to the detriment of any other language or approach.
-Formally inaugurated with the founding of the United Nations in 1945, the modern international human rights system comprises institutions, declarations, treaties, court cases and practices.
-It is fair to say that human rights law has been a source of great inspiration as well as profound disappointment.
-Its principles appear to promise a great deal, but it has been difficult to realise this potential.
-This subject aims to introduce students to the legal principles, institutions and legal questions at the heart of the global human rights system and to consider why the language of human rights remains powerful, while also examining its key challenges and critiques in the present.
+Formally inaugurated with the founding of the United Nations in 1945, the international human rights system comprises multiple institutions, declarations, treaties, court cases and practices.
+It is fair to say that human rights law has been both a source of great inspiration as well as profound disappointment.
+This subject aims to introduce students to the legal principles, institutions, and questions, at the heart of the global human rights system and to consider why the language of human rights remains powerful, while also examining its key challenges and critiques in the present.
 It also aims to move beyond a singular/narrow understanding of global human rights by introducing the students to several (rival) historical projects of global human rights law, including a Third World one.

 The subject will consider current issues in global human rights law including:

-- The history and structure of the United Nations human rights system
+- The history and institutional structure of the United Nations human rights system

 - Regional human rights systems